Benny Moré: Career

 In 1940, Moré returned to Havana.
 He lived from hand-to-mouth, playing in bars and cafés, passing the hat.
 His first breakthrough was winning a radio competition.
-In the early 1940s, radio station CMQ had a program called "The Supreme Court of Art" in which a wide variety of artists participated.
-Winners were given contracts by unscrupulous businessmen who exploited them.
-The less fortunate were treated to the humiliation of a loud church bell which brutally terminated their performances.
+In the early 1940s, radio station CMQ had a program called The Supreme Court of Art, in which a wide variety of artists participated.
+Winners were given contracts by unscrupulous businessmen, who exploited them.
+The less fortunate were treated to the humiliation of a loud church bell that brutally terminated their performances.

-In his first appearance, Moré had scarcely begun to sing when the bell sounded, and was booed off the stage.
+In his first appearance, Moré had scarcely begun to sing when the bell sounded, and he was booed off the stage.
 He later competed again and won first prize.
 He then landed his first stable job with the Conjunto Cauto led by Mozo Borgellá.
 He also sang with success on the radio station CMZ with Lázaro Cordero's Sexteto Fígaro.
-In 1941, he made his debut on Radio Mil Diez performing with the Conjunto Cauto, directed by Mozo Borgella.
+In 1941, Moré made his debut on Radio Mil Diez, performing with the Conjunto Cauto, directed by Mozo Borgella.

 Conjunto Matamoros and Mexico

 Ciro Rodríguez, of the famed Trío Matamoros, heard Moré singing in the bar El Temple and was greatly impressed.
 In 1942, Conjunto Matamoros was engaged for a live performance for Radio Mil Diez.
-However, Miguel Matamoros was indisposed and asked Mozo Borgellá, to lend him a singer.
+However, Miguel Matamoros was indisposed and asked Mozo Borgellá to lend him a singer.
 Borgellá sent Moré, who worked for several years with Conjunto Matamoros, making a number of recordings.